updated March 2019

 8. Special Events

 We have many special events, such as the Swimming Under The Stars and family night at Pirates Cove.
 Please check our schedule for dates and times.
-The annual banquet and sleepover will take place on July 13 after the championship meet.

 9. Saturday Swim Meet Expectations